micmejia/bible-dump/NKJV/Luke/Luke 20.md

 Now there were seven brothers.
 And the first took a wife, and died without children.

 ###### 30
-And the second [^g]took her as wife, and he died childless.
+And the second took her as wife, and he died childless.

 ###### 31
-Then the third took her, and in like manner the seven [^h]also; and they left no children, and died.
+Then the third took her, and in like manner the seven also; and they left no children, and died.

 ###### 32
 Last of all the woman died also.